-Licensed Professional Counselor in North Carolina, Registered Expressive Arts Therapist Graduate Program: Master in Clinical Mental Health Counseling, Graduate Certificate in Expressive Arts Therapy, Appalachian State University Masters Internship: Counseling & Psychological Services Center, Appalachian State University
+Licensed Clinical Mental Health Counselor in North Carolina, Registered Expressive Arts Therapist Graduate Program: Master in Clinical Mental Health Counseling, Graduate Certificate in Expressive Arts Therapy, Appalachian State University Masters Internship: Counseling & Psychological Services Center, Appalachian State University

 Professional Interests / Areas of Expertise: Audrey is a generalist by training, and as such enjoys working with students with a broad variety of presenting concerns.
 These commonly include anxiety, depression, relationship issues, trauma, grief, and eating concerns.
 Special areas of interest include group therapy, campus outreach, connecting with traditionally under-served student populations, and the therapeutic use of art for healing and self-expression.